Phentermine is meant to be used as “part of a short-term plan, along with a low calorie diet, for weight reduction.”

 We also found some support.
 One user said, “This is the only pill that works for me.
 I am very happy with my results.”

-“I took phentermine before and the weight came off even though I didn’t exercise,” reported another.
+“I took phentermine before and the weight came off even though I didn’t exercise,” reported another of the Phentermine reviews we found.

 The research we’ve conducted has shown if there is some particular aspect of a diet pill considered concerning, like customer complaints, the chances of long-term success are not good.
 So, if Phentermine isn’t received well by customers, we become skeptical about it.

 The Science – “Solid?”

 There are clinical studies supporting the appetite suppressing effects of Phentermine .
 Although there is research showing it works, the directions only state to use on a short-term basis.
 This may not be beneficial for those who have larger amounts of weight to lose .
 At DietSpotlight, we like seeing solid science backing the claims of a company.
 But, if the research doesn’t point toward long-term results, we often see a big red .